Pavel Bělobrádek: 2020s

 In the 2020 Czech regional elections, Bělobrádek served as the leader of the Coalition for the Hradec Králové Region.
 He successfully defended his mandate as a regional representative.
 On 2 November 2020, he was appointed Second Deputy Governor of the Hradec Králové Region for Environment and Agriculture.

 In the 2021 Czech parliamentary election, Bělobrádek was a member of KDU-ČSL and the second-place candidate for the Spolu coalition.
 He received 10,691 preferential votes and was re-elected as a Member of Parliament.

 In the 2022 Czech municipal elections, Bělobrádek ran for a council seat in Náchod, placed 20th on the KDU-ČSL candidate list.
 He finished in fourth place but failed to secure the mandate.

 On 19 October 2024, Bělobrádek was elected 1st Vice-Chairman of KDU-ČSL at the convention in Olomouc.

 Personal life

 Bělobrádek is married to his wife, Jana.
 They have a son named Josef, as well as daughters, Anežka and Marie.

 Before the 2010 Czech parliamentary election, Bělobrádek revealed that he had been diagnosed with multiple sclerosis, but his condition had been stable for ten years.
 One week after the unsuccessful parliamentary elections, Bělobrádek declared that the current situation of the People's Party was behind them.

+Bělobrádek is a gun owner authorized to carry a firearm for protection.